vallabhgudsoorkar/Custamise-Database-Management-System-in-Java/README.md

 As in this project i have to create a database management of students, so i define roll no,name and age in the structure. we can search a student in the database using any of the property defined in the structure.
-In this project we have to entred a quary like we have to entre in SQL. quary accept it as a prameter using string and according to it the operation on Database happens.
+In this project we have to entred a quary like we have to entre in SQL. we entred a quary which  accept it as a prameter using string and according to it the operation on Database happens.